 A family with known financial issues or a person who is pregnant while homeless may legitimately need financial assistance.
 That is something most adoptive parents expect and are prepared to assist with.
 However, if a person who has not mentioned financial issues prior to the initiation of the adoption suddenly begins having nonstop financial emergencies, that could be a warning sign of things to come.

 A person who is constantly contacting you to request money for food, rent, medical expenses that are not documented, and other needs may only be focused on getting money during the pregnancy with no intention of completing the adoption.
 Anyone who needs financial assistance will not hesitate to provide you with information necessary to verify his or her story and instead of receiving funds outside of those already agreed upon will accept assistance in the form of direct payments to creditors, food deliveries, and more.

 A woman or family willing to place their child with you usually wants to communicate on a regular basis to discuss your concerns, verify aspects of the arrangement, and confirm that you are the right choice for their biological child.
 If the person you are adopting from does not seem willing to talk to you at all, that is a major warning sign.

 Even if they are uncomfortable talking to you on the phone, emails, text messages, and even social media messages are all viable forms of communication.
 Either you or representatives from the agency you are using should always be able to get in touch with the birth mother.

 Getting Legal Advice

-If you are afraid of being taken advantage of during the adoption process, the best way to protect yourself is by securing the assistance of an adoption attorney.
+If you are afraid of being taken advantage of during the adoption process, especially through adoption fraud, the best way to protect yourself is by securing the assistance of an adoption attorney.
 The team at Lawrence Law Office is available to guide you through the adoption process while protecting your legal interests.
 Contact us today and schedule an appointment so that we can begin discussing your needs.